Research

 Soft Skills and Hiring Discrimination

-Hiring discrimination remains widespread in labor markets, raising questions about what workers can do to improve their chances of being considered for jobs in such settings.
-This paper examines whether soft skills are valued by employers and whether they can help mitigate discrimination.
-Using a correspondence study in Malaysia, we test the effects of signaling two soft skills: leadership and teamwork.
-We find that Malay and Indian sounding names are 11 and 14 percentage points less likely to be contacted, compared to Chinese sounding names.
-Soft skills are not explicitly demanded by employers, but signaling teamwork skills significantly reduces the discrimination gap in 43% and 33% for Malay and Indian candidates.
-We present a model that uses the soft skill signal to disentangle if the nature of discrimination is statistical or taste-based.
-Our results are consistent with statistical discrimination and highlight the potential of soft skills as a strategic signal to counteract hiring discrimination.
+Hiring discrimination remains widespread, raising questions about how disadvantaged workers can improve labor market outcomes.
+We examine if employers value soft skills and whether such skills mitigate discrimination.
+Using a correspondence study in Malaysia, we test the effects of two soft skill signals: leadership and teamwork.
+We find Malay and Indian names are 11-14 percentage points less likely to be contacted, compared to Chinese names.
+Signaling teamwork skills reduces discrimination by 34-43%.
+We present a model that uses signals to distinguish statistical from taste-based discrimination.
+Our results are consistent with statistical discrimination, and suggest soft skills can counteract hiring discrimination.
 Figure 2

 Recommended citation: Valencia, C., Janzen, S., Ghorpade, Y., & Rahman, A. (2024).
 Soft Skills, Competition, and Hiring Discrimination.